Temiloluwa/sagemaker_auto_mpg/Blog.md

 ### Custom Preprocessor

-I create a custom preprocessor class that obeys the `.fit` and `.transform` interface by extending `BaseEstimator` and `TransformerMixin`.
+I wanted to implement some custom preprocessing logic so I created a custom preprocessor class.
+I configured it to follow the `.fit` and `.transform` that is popular in Sklearn by interface by extending `BaseEstimator` and `TransformerMixin`.
 The preprocessor engineers the `Model Year` Feature into `Age` and makes features `Origin` and `Cylinders` categorical.
 It is vital that this custom transformer be stored in a separate file and imported by the main preprocessing script.
 The reason for this will be explained during the training step.

 ``` python
 %%writefile scripts/preprocessor/custom_preprocessor.py